Charles County Observation-Well Network

 Current Water Level Trends

 Water levels in the Magothy aquifer continue to fluctuate in response to pumpage, but generally show slightly declining or flat trend.
-Current water levels range from 63.56 feet below sea level at Sun Valley (CH Be 43) to 130.21 feet below sea level at St. Charles (CH Bf 133).
+Current water levels range from about 67 ft below sea level at Sun Valley (CH Be 43) to about 120 ft below sea level at St. Charles (CH Bf 133).

 Upper Patapsco aquifer

-Water levels in the Upper Patapsco aquifer have generally continued to decline in the last year.
-Current water levels range from 15.29 feet below sea level at Douglas Point (CH Da 21) to as much as 77.45 feet below sea level at St. Charles (CH Bf 157).
-A slight increase was noted at St. Charles (CH Bf 151).
+Water levels in the Upper Patapsco aquifer have shown a slightly declining or flat trend in the last year.
+Current water levels range from 16 ft below sea level at Douglas Point (CH Da 21) to as much as about 75 ft below sea level at St. Charles (CH Bf 157).

 Lower Patapsco aquifer

-For all monitored areas of the county, water levels in the Patuxent aquifer continue to decline.
-Water levels in the Patuxent aquifer are declining at rates of 2.5 to 5 ft per year at Waldorf, La Plata, and Indian Head area wells, while Chapmans Landing/Bryans Road area wells (CH Bc 75, 77, and 78) record the fastest declines at up to 7 ft per year.
-Current water levels in the Patuxent aquifer range from 11.82 feet below sea level in the western part of the county at Douglas Point (CH Da 18) to 113.03 feet below sea level at Bryans Road (CH Bc 78).
+Water levels in the Patuxent aquifer continue to decline with the exception of the northeastern part of the County at Malcom (CH Bg 18) where water levels have stabilized in recent years.
+To the west, water levels in the Patuxent aquifer are declining at rates of 2.5 to 5 ft per year at Waldorf, La Plata, and Indian Head area wells, while Chapmans Landing area wells (CH Bc 75 and 77) record the fastest declines at up to 6 ft per year.
+Current water levels in the Patuxent aquifer range from 12 ft below sea level in the southwestern part of the county at Douglas Point (CH Da 18) to 100 ft below sea level at Chapman’s Landing (CH Bc 77).
+Measurements from the production well at Bryans Road (CH Bc 78) are conspicuously flat from 2015 to present, and may indicate a blockage in the measuring tube.